Amateur Radio

 RadioShack PRO-433

 While not a ham radio, this is just as useful.
 It is my 1000 channel police scanner.
 I use it to monitor the local repeaters, as well as listen to local public safety groups.
-Unfortunately, in my area, everything except the ambulance service has switched over to APCO Project 25, and I'm not ready to shell out $500 for a new scanner to just hear that so I have to have a different scanner for that purpose.
+Unfortunately, in my area, everything except one channel has switched over to APCO Project 25, and I’m not ready to shell out $500 for a new scanner to just hear that so I have to have a different scanner for that purpose.
 This one basically serves for paging and ham radio.
 Also makes a nice addition to my desk, providing some mellow amber color.

 RadioShack Pro-106